-Interestingly, and in apparent contradiction with Hallnäss and Redström (2002), cited in the previous section, to establish a foundation for the aesthetics of interactive systems Graves-Petersen et al. (2004) seeks refuge with pragmatist aesthetics as it promotes aesthetics of use rather than aesthetics of appearance.
+It is in the existential dimension of aesthetic awareness that we come most close to the experience of the new digital artefacts, since it concerns both involvement and human action.
+Interestingly, and in apparent contradiction with Hallnäss and Redström (2002), cited previously, to establish a foundation for the aesthetics of interactive systems Graves-Petersen et al. (2004) seek refuge with pragmatist aesthetics as it promotes aesthetics of use rather than aesthetics of appearance.
 Again, although we agree with the gist of Graves-Petersen et al. (2004), we wish to emphasize that the contribution of pragmatist aesthetics is not its focus on use, but the role of experience in understanding and appreciating aesthetic artefacts, that is the active role of the subject in becoming aware of its meaning.